codeandclay/super8blog/_posts/2017-01-05-ektachrome-is-back.markdown

 Kodak is planning to bring back Ektachrome.

-Rochester's lineup has been missing a reversal filmstock in recent years and this exciting news demonstrates that the company hasn't lost its dedication to film.
+The company's lineup has been missing a reversal filmstock in recent years and this exciting news demonstrates that Kodak hasn't lost its dedication to film.

 Kodak will manufacture the stock in 35mm and Super 8 formats.
 It is expected to become available towards the end of 2017.